Sadiq Khan: Early life and education

+Khan graduated with a Bachelor of Laws degree from the University of North London (now London Metropolitan University).

 Khan and his siblings were raised Sunni Muslims in a three-bedroom council flat on the Henry Prince Estate in Earlsfield.
 He attended Fircroft Primary School and then Ernest Bevin School, a local comprehensive.
 Khan studied science and mathematics at A-Level, in the hope of eventually becoming a dentist.
 A teacher recommended that he study law instead, as he had an argumentative personality.
 The teacher's suggestion, along with the American television programme L.A.
 Law, inspired Khan to do so.
 He studied law at the University of North London (now London Metropolitan University).
 His parents later moved out of their council flat and purchased their own home.
 Like his brothers, Khan was a fan of sport, particularly enjoying football, cricket, and boxing.

 From his earliest years, Khan worked: "I was surrounded by my mum and dad working all the time, so as soon as I could get a job, I got a job.
 I got a paper round, a Saturday job – some summers I laboured on a building site."
 The family continues to send money to relatives in Pakistan, "because we're blessed being in this country".
 He and his family often encountered racism, which led to him and his brothers taking up boxing at the Earlsfield Amateur Boxing Club.
 While studying for his degree, between the ages of 18 and 21, he had a Saturday job at the Peter Jones department store in Sloane Square.